Selected Common Environmental Issues

-The MD passed the Foothills Fire Services Bylaw on April 16, 2010, Bylaw # 17/2010.
+The MD passed the Foothills Fire Services Bylaw Foothills Fire Services Bylaw 18/2015.
 This bylaw outlines the purpose of Foothills Fire Service and enables the appointment of a Fire Chief.
 It also gives the FIre Chief the mandate to establish a fire prevention program.
 The by-law also addresses fire permits in a general manner.
 To view a copy of the Foothills Fire Services Bylaw click here.

-According to the MD's fire bylaw the requirement for fire permits is in efferct fpr the full year in each and every year.
+According to the MD's fire bylaw the requirement for fire permits is in effect for the full year in each and every year.
 Any person lighting a fire, other than a campfire or a fire contained in a Municipality approved incinerator, must have a valid fire permit.
-Fire permits can be obtained free of charge from the MD Administration Office or a Fire Guardian.
-There are fire guardians that have been appointed thoughout the MD.
-For a list of Fire Guardians please see the Burning Permits and Regulations brochure in our Resource Library.
+Fire permits can be obtained free of charge online from the MD of Foothills or a Fire Guardian.
+For more information about our Online Burning Permits or Fire Guardians - click here.

 Anyone in receipt of a fire permit must inform the 911 Dispatch Centre at 1-800-808-3722 one hour prior to igniting the fire.

 A conservation easement is a method of limiting certain types of uses or preventing development from taking place on a piece of property now and in the future, while protecting the property's ecological, scenic or open-space values.
 Any registered owner of land can establish a conservation easement.
 This includes private citizens, corporations, municipalities and the provincial government.
 Conservation easements do not apply to unpatented Crown lands.